GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

     ```

 ### Install ASM on both clusters
 The following commands run the script for a new installation of ASM on Cluster1 and Cluster2.
-By default, ASM uses Mesh CA. The `--enable_cluster_roles` flag allows the script to attempt to bind the service account running the script to the cluster-admin role on the cluster. `--enable_cluster_labels` flag allow the script to set the required cluster labels.
+By default, ASM uses Mesh CA. The `--enable_cluster_roles` flag allows the script to attempt to bind the service account running the script to the cluster-admin role on the cluster.

 1. Install ASM on Cluster 1
     ```
     ./install_asm \
-    --project_id ${PROJECT_ID} \
+    --project_id ${GKE_PROJECT_ID} \
     --cluster_name ${CLUSTER_1} \
     --cluster_location ${CLUSTER_1_REGION} \
     --mode install \
     --output_dir ${HOME}/asm-${ASM_VERSION} \
-    --enable_cluster_labels \
     --enable_cluster_roles
     ```

 1. Install ASM on cluster 2
     ```
     ./install_asm \
-    --project_id ${PROJECT_ID} \
+    --project_id ${GKE_PROJECT_ID} \
     --cluster_name ${CLUSTER_2} \
     --cluster_location ${CLUSTER_2_REGION} \
     --mode install \
-    --enable_cluster_labels \
     --enable_cluster_roles
     ```